-The word ‘Biased’ (Adjective) describes a tendency to favor one person, group, or viewpoint over others in an unfair or partial way.
+The word ‘Biased’ (adjective) describes a tendency to favor one person, group, or viewpoint over others in an unfair way.
 In this guide, you’ll learn the full definition, synonyms, antonyms, etymology, and real-life examples of how to use ‘Biased’ correctly in sentences.

 Biased Explained in Depth

-A complete and detailed guide to the word Biased including meaning, definition, examples, etymology, synonyms, and antonyms.
+A complete, practical guide to the word biased, including meaning, definition, examples, etymology, synonyms, and antonyms, plus quick FAQs for common usage questions.

 Meanings of Biased

 ‘Biased’ refers to having or showing an unfair preference for or against someone or something.
-It often implies a lack of neutrality or objectivity, especially in decisions, opinions, or reporting.
+It often suggests a lack of neutrality or objectivity, especially in decisions, opinions, or reporting.

 Definition